How To Enable SSL On Wix

 • Custom domain not fully connected: Go to Settings > Domains and verify the domain status.
 An incomplete DNS setup can prevent SSL from activating on a custom domain.
 See our domain connection guide for help.

 • Mixed content: An image, iframe, or script on your page is loading over HTTP.
-Update all external resource URLs to HTTPS.
+Update all external resource URLs to HTTPS to clear the warning.

-• DNS propagation delay: After connecting a domain, allow up to 24–48 hours for changes to propagate globally.
+• DNS propagation delay: After connecting a domain, allow up to 24 to 48 hours for changes to propagate globally.
 The SSL certificate will activate automatically once DNS is resolved.

-Enabling SSL on Wix isn't something you need to do manually - Wix takes care of it for every site automatically.
+Enabling SSL on Wix is not something you need to do manually.
+Wix takes care of it for every site automatically.
 What you do need to do is connect your custom domain correctly, verify the HTTPS padlock is showing, and fix any mixed content issues that could undermine your site's security signal.

-By taking a few minutes to confirm your Wix HTTPS setup is working properly, you protect your visitors, improve your Google rankings, and ensure your site projects the trustworthy image your brand deserves.
+By taking a few minutes to confirm your Wix HTTPS setup is working properly, you protect your visitors, support your Google rankings, and ensure your site projects the trustworthy image your brand deserves.

 Show More